Naturalist Maria Merian: Life Cycles

 Overgrown areas, hedgerows and field edges

-This workshop supports key science curriculum topics including living things and their habitats.
+This workshop supports key science curriculum topics including:

 This workshop is ideal for focus days / weeks, making curriculum learning memorable, outdoor learning / forest school sessions and 'hook' lessons.